HERR027/MIND/README.md

 # MIND
-MIND News Recommendation System
-This is a collaborative filtering model on the small 2020 MIND news recommendation dataset.
+Recommendation System based on the MIND news dataset.
+Link to the dataset: https://msnews.github.io/ This repository contains a notebook demonstrating how to build a hybrid model on the small 2020 MIND news recommendation dataset.
-This notebook is only a proof of concept on how to train a recommendation system on news data with only user click history.
+The notebook is running in the Python 3.8 with Pytorch and Tensorflow installed azure environment.
+The details for each step is documented on the top of each code.
+Due to limited computational power, the evaluations are done on only the first 100 users on the test set.
+If trained and tested with the larger dataset, the performance is expected to improve based on results from other available models.
+Experiment the threshold value for better performance.
+In our case, the threshold is optimized to minimize negatives rather than false positives.
+This is because false negatives can lead to poor user experience, where the user may miss out on valuable items.
+On the other hand, false positives are usually less harmful, as the user can simply ignore irrelevant recommendations.